Pennsylvania State University

 The Pennsylvania State University (Penn State or PSU) is a public state-related land-grant research university with campuses and facilities throughout Pennsylvania, United States.
-Founded in 1855 as Farmers' High School of Pennsylvania, Penn State was named the state's first land-grant university eight years later, in 1863.
-Its primary campus, known as Penn State University Park, is located in State College and College Township.
+Founded in 1855 as the Farmers' High School of Pennsylvania, Penn State was named the state's first land-grant university eight years later.
+Its primary campus, known as Penn State University Park, is located in State College and College Township in Centre County.

 Penn State enrolls more than 89,000 students, of which more than 74,000 are undergraduates and more than 14,000 are postgraduates.
 In addition to its land-grant designation, the university is a sea-grant, space-grant, and sun-grant university.
 It is classified among "R1: Doctoral Universities – Very high research activity" and is a member of the Association of American Universities (AAU).
 The university has two law schools: Penn State Law on the school's University Park campus and Penn State Dickinson Law in Carlisle.
 The College of Medicine is in Hershey.
-The university maintains 19 commonwealth campuses and five special mission campuses located across Pennsylvania.
+The university maintains 19 Commonwealth Campuses and 5 special mission campuses located across Pennsylvania.

-The university competes in the Big Ten Conference in Division I of the NCAA for most of its athletic teams, known collectively as the Penn State Nittany Lions.
+Most of its athletic teams, known collectively as the Penn State Nittany Lions, compete in the Big Ten Conference in Division I of the NCAA.
 Since its founding, Penn State has won 82 national collegiate team championships, including 54 NCAA titles across all sports, and Penn State students, alumni, faculty, and coaches have won a total of 74 Olympic medals, including 20 gold medals.